sudorandom/kmcd.dev/content/posts/2026/fauxrpc-proxy/index.md

 ## Zero-Configuration Reflection

 Normally, running a mock server requires you to supply the schema files.
 You have to pass paths to your `.proto` files or compiled descriptor sets (`.binpb`).
-That’s fine for a CI environment, but during local development, dragging files around and keeping them in sync is a pain.
+That's fine for a CI environment, but during local development, dragging files around and keeping them in sync is a pain.

 If you start FauxRPC in proxy mode without specifying a schema:
 ```bash